SERC Hosting Special Events for CSER 2026

 • April 7, 2pm: Dr. Alejandro Salado, University of Arizona, “Translations of Semantic Paths through Embedding Registration”

-• April 7, 2:30pm: Dr. Paul Wach, Virginia Tech, “Foundations for Systems Engineering: Exploring System Morphisms”
+• April 7, 2:30pm: Dr. Paul Wach, University of Arizona, “Foundations for Systems Engineering: Exploring System Morphisms”

 • April 7, 3:30pm: Dr. Bryan Mesmer, The University of Alabama in Huntsville, “Preliminary Results in Aggregating Multiple Value Estimates for System Optimization”